 CONTEMPORARY ARCHITECTURE IN GRENADA

 Grenadian architecture has been shaped by cultural influences.
-Consequentially, due to Grenada’s colonial history the antecedence of current architectural trends in Grenada and more over in the Caribbean, still remains a type of colonial form of architecture reflected in a rebranded post colonial and neo-classic architecture.
-The current international trends of architecture speaks to a broad contemporary scope of architecture encompassing minimalistic, deconstructivity, organic elements etc. and a general mix of architectural styles within a material composition of concrete, steel and glass.
+Consequentially, due to Grenada’s colonial history the antecedence of current the architectural trends in Grenada and more over in the Caribbean, still remains a type of colonial form of architecture reflected in a rebranded post colonial.
+The current international trends of architecture speaks to a broad contemporary scope of architecture encompassing minimalistic, deconstructivity, post-modernist, organic elements etc. and a general mix of architectural styles within a material composition of concrete, steel and glass.
 The predominant architecture identified currently in Grenada is a mix of colonial with modern architecture.
-Modern architecture is a predominant style of architecture which emerged at the turn of the 20th Century and preceded the error of contemporary architecture.
+Modern architecture is a predominant style of architecture which emerged at the turn of the 20th Century and preceded the era of contemporary architecture.

 Although Dynamic Latitude advocates for more contemporary architecture in Grenada and a move to a more organic and fluid form of architecture of the future, the traditional form of architecture is appreciated within context.
 Contemporary architecture and architectural designs in Grenada ought to take into consideration the context and environment both historical and cultural or it can lose meaning and intent to satisfy the values of the occupants.
-Therefore contemporary architecture has its place and is not always applicable.
-In Grenada with the urban cityscapes of historical importance the general impetus of architecture in these zones ought to move to more sustainable forms of architecture given our changing world and at the same time preserving the historical attributes with makes the image of Grenada familiar and makes us Grenadian..
+Therefore contemporary architecture has its place and is not always applicable with historical and cultural context.
+In Grenada with the urban cityscapes of historical importance, the general impetus of architecture in these zones ought to move to more sustainable forms of architecture given our changing world and at the same time preserving the historical attributes with makes the image of Grenada familiar and makes us Grenadian..